go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `ENABLE_REVERSE_PROXY_AUTO_REGISTRATION`: Enable this to allow auto-registration for reverse authentication.
 - `DISABLE_MINIMUM_KEY_SIZE_CHECK`: Do not check minimum key size with corresponding type.
 - `ENABLE_CAPTCHA`: Enable this to use captcha validation for registration.
+- `DEFAULT_ENABLE_DEPENDENCIES`: Enable this to have dependencies enabled by default.

 ## Webhook (`webhook`)